Minixsas/ShowHiddenChannelsFix/README.md

 Hello everyone this is fix for showhiddenchannels plugin

-Fixed by Minixsas and Dimaguy
+(Temporarily) Fixed by Dimaguy and tested by Minixsas

+In it's current state it won't survive main library updates

 How to use: